How to Write Effective Use Cases?

 4. Name the epic Book a room.

-Epic reated
+Epic created

 Epics created

-Part III - Writing user stories
+Part III – Writing User Stories

 Create user stories to capture the requirements under each epic.
 Let's try.

 1. Let's create user stories for Search hotel.
-Similar to how you can create epic from a user activity, this time, move your mouse pointer over Search hotel and click on the + button below it to create a user story.
+Similar to how you can create an epic from a user activity, this time, move your mouse pointer over Search hotel and click the + button below it to create a user story.

 Create user story